 Jackalope Brewing Company

-Jackalope Brewing Company, located in Wedgewood-Houston, is one of the leading beer brands in Nashville, with their creative brews served all over town.
-The taproom offers over 10 year-round, small-batch, and seasonal brews with food trucks throughout the week.
+Jackalope Brewing Company is one of the leading beer brands in Nashville, with their creative brews served all over town.
+The taproom offers original beers on tap, a dog-friendly patio, brewery tours, and events.

 Neighborhood: Wedgewood-Houston